xpostudio4/edx-documentation/en_us/course_authors/source/getting_started/get_started.rst

 You use Studio to create course content, problems, videos, and other resources for students.

-With Studio, you can also manage your schedule and course team, set grading policies, publish your course, and more.
+With Studio, you can also manage the course schedule, identify members of the course team, set the grading policy, publish your course, and more.

 You use Studio directly through your browser.
 You do not need any additional software.